 For years now, many people have used such moral dilemmas to disprove the existence of moral absolutes.
 Lying may be wrong in most situations, they say, but not in all situations.
 But what do moral dilemmas really prove?
 I argue that they do not prove that there are no moral absolutes.
 That conclusion does not follow from the above example.
 To the contrary, there would be no dilemma if there were no moral absolutes.
 Moral dilemmas merely show that in some circumstances one must choose the greater good when more than one absolute impinges upon the situation.

-Because of moral dilemmas like this one, and other major disagreements over ethical questions like abortion, euthanasia, pre-marital sex and capital punishment, many think that ethics must be relative to individuals, culture or time.
+Because of moral dilemmas like this one, and other major disagreements over ethical questions like abortion, euthanasia, pre-marital sex and capital punishment, many think that ethics must be relative to individuals, culture, or time.
 People do not realize that an increasing number of philosophers these days think that ethical relativism is naive and that morality is objectively true.

 Surveys tell us that most people in Western society claim to be moral relativists; that is, they claim that what is right for one person is not necessarily right for another.
-But it is very easy to say there are no objective or absolute moral principles.
+It is very easy to say there are no objective or absolute moral principles.
 It is much more difficult, however, to live as if there are none.

 It is much more difficult, however, to live as if there are no moral absolutes.